highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/02.menu/04.mocap-system/docs.md

 Check if you’ve calibrated your trackers by moving the corresponding joint and determine if your avatar moves the same joint.
 Check to see that each tracker now tracks its corresponding joint on the avatar.

 You can press the same buttons together for a second to remove your calibration from the trackers.

-> > >  Use Vive Devices in Desktop Mode: Check this box if you have a head tracker and want to use your trackers in desktop mode without having to wear your Vive headset.